Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Experiments

-To mitigate this and provide more direct visual evidence, we uniformly sample $40$ frames from each video and arrange them into $4{\times}10$ grid panels (example in Appendix).
+\textbf{Prompting MLLMs:} We assess how well existing MLLMs align with human judgments.
+Directly using raw video inputs proved unreliable, as MLLMs often fail to capture fine-grained temporal details in human motion~\cite{xue2025seeing}.
+For instance, Gemini-2.5-Pro~\cite{gemini2p5} shows low correlations of $0.25$ for {\actionname} and $0.22$ for {\tempname}.
+To mitigate this and provide more direct visual evidence, we uniformly sample $40$ frames from each video and arrange them into $4{\times}10$ grid panels (suppl.).
 This layout preserves both temporal progression and spatial structure, offering clearer visual evidence.
-Under this setting, we find a stronger alignment with human judgments: for example, Gemini-2.5-Pro’s correlations with human scores is $0.31$ on \textit{{\actionname}} and $0.26$ on \textit{{\tempname}}.
+Under this setting, we find a stronger alignment with human judgments: e.g., Gemini-2.5-Pro’s correlations with human scores is $0.31$ on \textit{{\actionname}} and $0.26$ on \textit{{\tempname}}.
 Among MLLMs, GPT-5 achieves the highest alignment, with correlations of $0.45$ for {\actionname} and $0.38$ for {\tempname} (Table~\ref{tab:baselines}).

-\textbf{Proposed metrics:} Compared to all methods in Table~\ref{tab:baselines}, our metrics (Sec.~\ref{sec:embedding_metrics}) show stronger alignment with human perception. {\actionname} ({\actionscore}) achieves a correlation of $0.61$ while {\tempname} ({\tempscore}) achieves $0.64$.
+\textbf{Proposed metrics:} Our metrics (Sec.~\ref{sec:embedding_metrics}) show stronger alignment with human perception. {\actionname} ({\actionscore}) achieves a correlation of $0.61$ while {\tempname} ({\tempscore}) achieves $0.64$.
 Notably, despite being trained on a much smaller dataset and using only a few features, our metrics outperform GPT-5 by $\mathbf{+35.6\%}$ and $\mathbf{+68.4\%}$ in relative gains, respectively.
+Both correlations are statistically significant ($p < 0.05$).
+The 95\% bootstrap confidence intervals over the $300$ TAG-Bench-v0 videos are $[0.52, 0.63]$ and $[0.59, 0.68]$ for {\actionscore} and {\tempscore}, respectively, indicating the statistical stability of our metrics.